Remember to cite LawCareers.Net on your application form if you apply to Shakespeare Martineau LLP.

 - Written exercise

 Working with organisations of all sizes, including high street brands, blue chip companies and individuals, the firm delivers a broad range of specialist legal services and has particular expertise across areas including but not limited to: energy, education, banking and finance, healthcare, investment funds, manufacturing, agriculture, family business, Islamic finance, later living, social housing and real estate.
 Our training contracts are varied and seats can be taken in a number of different specialisms across our key sectors: life and business, infrastructure and specialist markets, and litigation and dispute resolution.
 Join us and unlock your potential.

 We look for bright trainees who want to fulfil their ambition with us.
-You’ll need a strong academic background: a 2.1 or above in any degree subject.
+We care about the whole person here at Shakespeare Martineau, and whether you got a first in your degree or a 2.2, we want to hear from you.
+For us, grades don’t tell us who will make a great solicitor, and that is why we have removed them from our assessment process.
 We expect you to share our enthusiasm for our business.
 But we want more than that too.
 Show us what sets you apart.
 You’ll be a great candidate to us if you can demonstrate that you have an enterprising spirit together with talent, originality and determination.
 And when you show us, show us differently.
 Showcase practical know-how, your personality, efforts and attainments.

 Our in depth training is set in the real world, with real caseloads and responsibilities.
 This is first-class, hands on training you can trust to develop your career.
 As a trainee you will spend two years experiencing at least three areas of the law.
 This will involve having four six-month stints, called seats, in our various teams.
 You will also benefit from the Professional Skills Course, which we supplement with a structured training programme from our training academy to heighten your skillset.